Radialization of satellite orbits in galaxy mergers: Results

-This last observation is the major new finding in our study, and is worth a deeper investigation.
-A given amount of deceleration $\Delta v$ reduces the angular momentum more than the energy near the apocentre (hence acts to increase eccentricity), and conversely, reduces energy much more dramatically than the angular momentum near the pericentre (hence decreases eccentricity).
-The outcome of these two opposite trends depends on the density distribution: if it is strongly peaked at small radii (as in the $\gamma=3$ case, or when the apocentre is largely outside the host galaxy, as in the ``grazing encounter'' scenario of \citealt{Bontekoe1987}), we could expect an overall circularization. \citet{vdBosch1999} find that for their host galaxies, modelled as truncated isothermal ($\gamma=2$) profiles, the gain and loss of eccentricity nearly balances along the orbit, but they still see no indication of radialization. \citet{Dosopoulou2017} examined the eccentricity evolution in a power-law stellar cusp, but with the total potential dominated by a more massive central black hole; they find that $\gamma\lesssim 3/2$ leads to radialization and steeper cusps -- to circularization.
-However, both these studies considered satellites of much smaller masses ($q \le 0.02$ for the van den Bosch et al. paper), modelled as single softened particles, hence neglecting mass loss.
+The effect of radialization appearing in some of these simulations and its underlying physical mechanisms are worth a deeper investigation.
+A given amount of deceleration $\Delta v$ reduces the angular momentum more than the energy near the apocentre (hence acts to increase eccentricity), and conversely, reduces energy much more dramatically than the angular momentum near the pericentre (hence decreasing eccentricity).
+Averaging the CDF force (Equation~\ref{eq:CDF}) over the orbit in a power-law background potential, we find that for any density slope $\gamma>0$, the net result is circularization.
+On the other hand, \citet{Gould2003} examined the eccentricity evolution in a power-law stellar cusp, but with the total potential dominated by a more massive central black hole.
+In this case the phase-space DF of background particles drops toward the centre if the density slope $\gamma<3/2$, producing too little friction near the pericentre and thus radializing the orbits, while steeper cusps still lead to circularization.
+We conjecture that in any self-consistent stellar system with a decreasing density profile, which has a monotonically decreasing DF with energy, the CDF force circularizes orbits.
+Naturally, this effect would be stronger in steeper density profiles (or, taken to the extreme, in the ``grazing encounter'' scenario of \citealt{Bontekoe1987}, where the density is nonzero only during pericentre passages). \citet{vdBosch1999}, performing numerical simulations of sinking satellites rather than relying on CDF, find that for their host galaxies, modelled as truncated isothermal ($\gamma=2$) profiles, the gain and loss of eccentricity nearly balances along the orbit, but they still see no indication of radialization.
+However, they considered much smaller satellite masses ($q \le 0.02$) and modelled them as single softened particles, hence neglecting mass loss.